The gratitude trap

 And somehow, that makes it worse.

 Welcome to the gratitude trap.
-The psychological cul-de-sac where appreciating your life and outgrowing it happen at exactly the same time.
+The psychological cul-de-sac where appreciating your life and outgrowing it happen at the same time.

 When gratitude becomes a surveillance system